 Second, about me.
 Let’s begin with my online self.
 I am @ailiathena on Twitter, SamanthaGrace on Academia.edu, slgrace in my profile at the University of Arizona, and Sam Grace on Goodreads.com (where I post more than anywhere else because I love books).
 You may also wonder what I look like.
 In my first year of grad school, on the day of our final presentations on various theorists, I looked like this:

-I have the great luck to be surrounded with delightful, supportive, and intellectually curious colleagues.
 And, because this isn’t the kind of blog where I pretend that my life ends with that day’s grading, I will also confess that my life is dramatically improved by my family (fictive, affinal and consanguineal) who live far away, that I am married to an excellent human being, have cute human children, and also have a ridiculous dog named Odysseus and a presumptuous cat named Nikos.
 That said, this will not be a pet blog, do not expect cute photos.